RobertoFreireFerrazPassos/TO-DO/README.md

 - Run project using docker
 - remove "Steps to test" readme topic since it won't be necessary anymore

+Order agreggator API:

+- Add order agreggator API in restaurant project
+- It will comunicate with Inventory and Kitchen Api

 Auth

 - Create User Authentication Api to login and logout